 - Mandatory Use of Masks or Face Coverings (Orders & Bylaws, City of Toronto).
 See also Face Masks & Coverings and What the Mask By-law Means for Residents.

 - Face Coverings and Face Masks, Government of Ontario.
-See also When and How to Wear a Mask: Recommendations for the General Public (PDF), Public Health Ontario
+See also COVID-19 and Masks, Public Health Ontario

 - Use Masks to Slow the Spread of COVID-19, CDC

 - When and How to Use Masks, WHO.
 See also Q&A: Masks.

 Coping with stress